• Skip to primary navigation

 Fat Quarter Circle Skirt

 Since the paper piecing/pillow class was the last teaching class of the trip, we were able to keep our scrap fabrics (6 fat quarters.)
-Once I got home, I realized the fat quarters I chose didn’t really match anything in my house, so rather that use them to finish the pillow project, I made a skirt!
+Once I got home, I realized the fat quarters I chose didn’t really match anything in my house, so rather than use them to finish the pillow project, I made a skirt!

 Sew this absolutely adorable circle skirt with the free pdf patter sizes 3 to 10.